micfun123/union_shop/PROJECT_CRITERIA.md

 - **Tests:**
   - [x] Homepage renders without errors
   - [x] Hero section displays with image and text
-  - [x] Product grid displays 4 hardcoded products
+  - [x] Product grid displays products loaded from the data service
   - [x] All product cards are clickable
   - [x] Layout is readable on mobile (< 600px width)